artsy/eigen/docs/developing_a_feature.md

 ```

 With this setup, the echo flag will be the source of truth for whether or not to enable the feature.
 You can turn the echo flag off or on to control the feature for all users.

-<em>💡 If you make Echo changes, you can update the local bundled copy of the echo settings by running `./scripts/update-echo` in Eigen.
-This is done automatically when running `pod install`.
-The app also fetches the latest echo config for itself when launching, so you shouldn't need to do this manually.</em>

 ## QAing